ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 - **Name** – Enter a name for the page block.
 - **Name displayed on page (optional)** - Enter a name for the block to be displayed on the page.
 - **Select content for recommendations** - Select content to be used for recommendations.
 This content is used as the basis for recommendations, allowing Raptor to suggest similar or related items.
 - **Recommendations limit** - Set the number of recommendations to be displayed.
 Default = 4.

-### Items associated with the given Content block

-Generates a list of complementary and relevant products that customers often view with a given content.
-Increases average visits on products to increase the average order value.

-This block uses the [GetItemsBasedOnContentWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetItemsBasedOnContentWeb) Raptor recommendation strategy.

-On the **Properties** tab, set values in the following fields:

-- **Name** – Enter a name for the page block.
-- **Name displayed on page (optional)** - Enter a name for the block to be displayed on the page.
-- **Select content for recommendations (optional)** - Choose content to show associated products for.
-Leave empty to use current page content.
-- **Recommendations limit** - Set the number of recommendations to be displayed.
-Default = 4.

 ### Personalized content recommendations block